Humidity Control with a Hygrometer and Whole House Humidifier

 Options for increasing humidity include:

-• You can boost the comfort in a living area or bedroom with a portable humidifier.
-Cost: $27–$181.
+• Use a portable humidifier to boost the comfort in a living area or bedroom.
+Cost: $27 to $181.

 • Add a whole-house humidifier to your furnace.
 It comes with a built-in humidistat that automatically cues the unit to produce the right amount of moisture.
 Some systems include an outdoor sensor that factors in air temperature.
 Steam versions are the most effective.
-Cost: $600–$1,200, installed.
+Cost: $600 to $1,200, installed.

-• When you weatherproof windows and doors, you’ll cut air leaks that bleed humidity.
-Cost: $18–$82 per window
+• Weatherproof windows and doors to cut air leaks that bleed humidity.
+Cost: $18 to $82 per window.

 Dealing With Too Much Humidity

-If you live somewhere with hot, humid summers, a central air-conditioning system can help keep humidity under control – AC systems remove excess water as they cool air.
+If you live somewhere with hot, humid summers, central air conditioning can help control humidity.
+AC systems remove excess water as they cool air.

 However, homes that have basements, below-grade living areas, or are located in coastal regions may encounter high humidity problems year-round.
 Here are options for reining in the damp:

 • Increase your anti-moisture power by installing a dehumidifier in your HVAC system.
 Automatic sensors detect humidity levels in the air and adjust accordingly.
-Cost: $2,000–$3,000, installed.
+Cost: $2,000 to $3,000, installed.

 High Humidity in New Construction

-To counteract, add a heat recovery ventilator (HRV) to your HVAC system.
+To counteract, add a heat recovery ventilator to your HVAC system.
 It refreshes interior air and removes humidity without loss of heat.
-Cost: $3,500 on new construction, $4,500 for a retrofit.
+Cost: $3,500 on new construction; $4,500 for a retrofit.

 Good Exterior Maintenance: A Line of Defense